-We offer a family of products ideal for embedded systems that include, 8-bit mixed-signal microcontrollers, 32-bit wireless MCUs acquired in 2012, ultra low power 32-bit MCUs introduced in 2012 as well as peripheral devices such as our EZRadio® family of fully integrated, low power transceivers.
+We offer a family of products ideal for embedded systems that include, 8-bit mixed-signal microcontrollers, 32-bit wireless MCUs and ultra low-power 32-bit MCUs based on scalable, ARM® Cortex-M0/M3/M4 cores, as well as peripheral devices such as our EZRadio® family of fully integrated, low power transceivers.
 These products generally integrate intelligent data capture, high performance processing, and communication interfaces in a single system on a chip.
-This family of products addresses a variety of end-markets, including the automotive, communications, consumer, industrial, medical and power management markets. • Industrial automation and control
+This family of products addresses a variety of end-markets, including the IoT, automotive, communications, consumer, industrial, medical and power management markets.